 Also "Reckoning mode" is essentially an "I win" button.
 It slows time and boosts your damage output to ludicrous levels, making any fight in the game laughably easy.

-There's the scattershot ability, which when combined with other longbow abilities, all bleeding related abilities and the right armor can deal thousands of damage total, is more or less guaranteed to cause bleeding and potentially poisons the target too. ( Also, you can make poison propagate to other enemies and bleeding can randomly deal a lot of bonus damage.
-With this setup even the normally weak shadow weave ability ( which is supposed to enhance your attacks rather than actually being one ) can oneshot a prismere troll.
+There's the scattershot ability, which when combined with other longbow abilities, all bleeding related abilities and the right armor can deal thousands of damage total, is more or less guaranteed to cause bleeding and potentially poisons the target too.
+Also, you can make poison propagate to other enemies and bleeding can randomly deal a lot of bonus damage.
+With this setup even the normally rather weak shadow strike ability which is supposed to enhance your attacks rather than actually dealing significant damage, can oneshot a prismere troll.